michaldziurowski/michaldziurowski.github.io/_drafts/go-performance-tools.md

 > Unnecessary memory allocation makes someone cry

 2. Second solution
-Ok ~6s is not that bad but since we know it can be faster it would be a sin not to try.
+Ok ~5,3s is not that bad but since we know it can be faster it would be a sin not to try.
 One of the things go is famous for is its support for concurrency so lets try that.
-So lets try to create workers responsible for calculations for given batch of lines.
+We will create workers responsible for calculations for given batch of lines.

 ```go
 func report(inFileName, outFileName string) {